Are you looking for ways to save on energy in your home?

 A smart meter can make you more aware of exactly how much energy your home is using and therefore how much money you’re spending.
 In turn, this knowledge can help motivate you to reduce your energy use and save yourself some money.

-If you’re interested in getting a smart meter, head to your energy provider’s website to see whether they’re offering smart meters for customers in your area.
+If you’re interested in taking control of your energy use, head to your energy provider’s website to see whether they’re offering smart meters for customers in your area.
 You won’t have to pay upfront for your smart meter either.

 13. Turn the heating down